 The rate of staff absences at BA in previous months has been around 7%, compared with 4-5% normally.

 Mr Gallego said the airline has enough pilots but is suffering a “big problem” recruiting for ground handling roles.

 An average of 103 days to check the references of new recruits in recent months so they could start work “didn’t help”, he added.

 “That’s something around 20% higher than the numbers we had before.”

-He attributed the delay to many people having gaps or changes in their employment history caused by the virus crisis.
+He attributed the delay to many people having gaps or changes in their employment history caused by Covid-19.

 The chief executive also accused Heathrow of underestimating passenger numbers, which means there is a “a lack of resources” at the airport.

 This makes it “impossible to operate the capacity that we have in our minds”, he claimed.